The European polecat is a mustelid species native to Western Eurasia and sole ancestor to the domesticated ferret.

 The European polecat has a slender body, short legs and a broad head, dark brown fur with a pale underbelly and a white mask across a black face.
 Its fur becomes thinner and more faded during the summer.
 Its diet is extremely varied, dependent on geographical location and season.
 Generally, rabbits and small rodents (voles) are the most popular choice of prey but they rely on birds and amphibians in the winter.
 Polecats will also hunt grass snakes, insects and European hedgehogs, or raid beehives for honey when live prey is scarce.
 Hunting by stalking prey, the European polecat will deal a killer blow with a bite to the neck - or paralyse with a bite to the base of the skull to keep it fresh for a future meal.

 The European polecat engages in polygamous behaviour, just like other mustelids.
 Mating season is between March and May, the female will give birth to a litter of 5-10 kits between May and early June.
 The kits will begin weaning at three weeks and become independent after two-three months.
-Alongside the intraspecific breeding of European polecats, they can interbreed with domesticated ferrets, as well as wild polecat-ferret hybrid populations which have been recorded in Britain with the advent of a rejuvenated British European polecat population.
-While the polecats can interbreed successfully, they don’t produce fertile offspring as they are separate species.
-However, they're larger, more independent and have better eyesight than their ferret counterparts.
-They also can produce fertile offspring with steppe polecats and black-footed ferrets.
+Alongside the intraspecific breeding of European polecats, they can interbreed with domesticated ferrets, producing polecat-ferret hybrid populations which have been recorded in Britain with the advent of a rejuvenated British European polecat population.
+They also can produce fertile offspring with steppe polecats.

 They are found in a variety of habitats, reflected by their extensive population distribution.
 They are most commonly found in low-lying woodlands and lands closest to water, e.g. trees and shrubs that grow next to rivers (known as a riparian zone).
 Other potential habitats extend to the forest steppes (of Eastern Europe and Russia), sand dunes, marshes and river valleys, and agricultural lands.
 The polecat can live in this variety of habitat provided there are nearby waterside habitats or wetlands.